Sometimes its the simple prayer of a desperate heart that changes everything.

 God hears our prayers!
 Even when we’ve brushed him off, or drifted far away from him.
 Abba-God, rushes back at the sound of our cries — at the sound of our awkward prayers, he comes back into our lives just as a real daddy does.

-I ask you to look at the photo above of those two sets hands and imagine your little hands in God’s capable hands.
+I ask you to look at the photo above of those two sets hands and imagine your little hands in cradled in God’s capable hands.
 Now, release your fears, worries, concerns; your sicknesses and diseases; your loss of love or marriage; your suffering and finances, and let it all go into God’s strong and sure hands.
 Take a deep breath, relax, …let it go, he can handle it all.

 “The steps of a [good and righteous] man are directed and established by the Lord, And He delights in his way [and blesses his path].
 When he falls, he will not be hurled down, because the Lord is the One who holds his hand and sustains him.”
 Psalm 37:23-24 Amplified Bible